 Picture a family of excited vacationers, driving up to your beautiful Cape home, and the first thing they see is trash barrels and recycling bins, overflowing with debris left by the guest group that just left.
 Sometimes with the bonus of bags torn open with garbage spilling out, thanks to a visit by foraging raccoons or other critters.
 Yuck!
 Not to mention the arriving guests now have nowhere to put their trash until the next pick up day rolls around.
 Believe us, that does not make for happy campers.

 We run into this problem more often that you can imagine and sometimes feel compelled to haul away trash and /or recyclables on turnover days to achieve the appropriate property first impression.
 True, some of the responsibility lies with the rental guests, who did not get the lion’s share of their disposables out in time for the final pick-up of their stay.
-But most, if not all of the problem can be prevented by simply providing adequate container capacity to handle the predictable volume.
+But most, if not all of the problem can be prevented by simply providing adequate container capacity to handle the predictable volume in your Cape Cod summer vacation rental.

 How much and how often?